okta/okta-devices-kotlin/README.md

 ### Delete enrollment from device

-The difference between calling `deleteFromDevice` and `delete` is that `deleteFromDevice` does not make a server call to unenroll push verification, therefore it does not require any authorization.
+The difference between calling `deleteFromDevice` and `delete` is that `deleteFromDevice` does not make a server call to unenroll push verification.
+Therefore it does not require any authorization.
-Use this with caution as the user will be unable to meet MFA requirements for any sign-in attempt.
+**Use this with caution** as the user will be unable to meet MFA requirements for any sign-in attempt.

 ```kotlin
 val enrollments: List<PushEnrollment> = authenticator.allEnrollments().getOrThrow()